Miserlou/Zappa/README.md

         "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route
         "integration_content_type_aliases": {"application/json": ["application/vnd.webhooks+json"]} //Useful for routing requests with non-standard mime types.
         "keep_warm": true, // Create CloudWatch events to keep the server warm.
-        "keep_warm_expressions": "rate(5 minutes)", // How often to execute the keep-warm, in cron and rate format.
+        "keep_warm_expression": "rate(5 minutes)", // How often to execute the keep-warm, in cron and rate format.
 Default 5 minutes.
         "lambda_handler": "your_custom_handler", // The name of Lambda handler.
 Default: handler.lambda_handler
         "log_level": "DEBUG", // Set the Zappa log level.
 Default INFO, can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
         "memory_size": 512, // Lambda function memory in MB